joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-04-26-ordo-salutis-ii-the-weight-of-sin.md

 For our sin nature, it is quite just for our righteous, holy, and blameless God to rightfully condemn us and rightfully take our lives and we would not be in the right for us as creation to demand from the Creator, "Why!"

->Daniel 4:35 (CSB) All the inhabitants of the earth are counted as nothing,
+>Daniel 4:35 All the inhabitants of the earth are counted as nothing,
 >and he does what he wants with the army of heaven
 >and the inhabitants of the earth.
 >There is no one who can block his hand